Top Things to Do in Hiroshima

 The expressway runs between Onomichi City in Hiroshima Prefecture and Imabari City in Ehime Prefecture.
 It’s a toll road for vehicles, but tolls are currently being waived for cyclists in an effort to encourage more cycle tourism to the area.

 For nature lovers, the stunning Sandankyo Gorge makes a great day trip from Hiroshima.
-Fall is considered to be the best time to visit, thanks to fantastic fall foliage.
+Fall is considered to be the best time to visit, thanks to the fantastic fall foliage that Japan is famous for.

 Trains to the gorge have been discontinued, making it difficult to access independently.
 You’re best off joining a tour, like this Sandankyo Valley boat ride and walking tour.